 During this update, Terra will pause the RStudio Cloud Environment, update, and then restart.
 The update will take a couple of minutes to complete; you cannot continue editing or running RStudio while it's completing.

 Increase the disk size

-Note that decreasing the disk size can result in lost data.
+Note: Decreasing the disk size can result in lost data.